OlivierLD/ROB/raspberry-sailor/TideEngine/src/main/php/README.md

 ## A test
-From the `php` folder, start the server:
+From the `php` folder, start the PHP server:
 ```
 $ php -S localhost:8000
 ```